Skip to content

 Justinian was not afraid to invest in making a statement with his grand cathedral in Constantinople.

 The emperor didn’t simply toss a few coins; he went all out.
-According to historical records and Wikipedia, Justinian splashed out ”20,000 pounds of gold’‘ (approximately 9 tonnes of gold) to finance this monumental project.
+According to historical records and Wikipedia, Justinian splashed out ”20,000 pounds of gold’ (approximately 9 tonnes of gold) to finance this monumental project.
 He certainly wasn’t shy to show off his wealth and power!

 5. Columns and marble brought from ancient sites

 Justinian didn’t just settle any old material and rocks – he wanted the best of the best!
 So, where did he get all that fancy marble and those pretty columns?
-Justinian was all about sustainable sourcing and eco-friendly construction.
+The emperor was all about sustainable sourcing and eco-friendly construction.
 Some of those marble pieces and columns came from all corners of the empire.

 6. Interesting names